0

 1.3 The Growing E-Waste Problem in India

 The rise of urbanization, disposable income, and rapid technological progress has fueled an unprecedented surge in e-waste.
 With shorter device lifespans, frequent tech upgrades, and the trend of electrifying everyday objects, discarded electronics are piling up at an alarming rate.
-The increasing reliance on cloud computing and multiple device ownership has only intensified the problem.

-According to the Global E-Waste Monitor 2024, the world generated 62 million tonnes of e-waste in 2022—equivalent to 1.55 million 40-tonne trucks, enough to circle the entire equator in a continuous line.
-The crisis is escalating, with global e-waste production rising by 2.6 million tonnes annually, projected to reach 82 million tonnes by 2030—a 33% increase from 2022.
-Alarmingly, the global e-waste recycling rate is expected to decline from 22.3% to 20% by 2030, failing to keep pace with the growing waste stream.
+According to the Global E-Waste Monitor 2024, the world generated 62 million tonnes of e-waste in 2022—equivalent to 1.55 million 40-tonne trucks. e-waste production is rising by 2.6 million tonnes annually, projected to reach 82 million tonnes by 2030—a 33% increase from 2022.

 Data from the Ministry of Housing and Urban Affairs reveals a sharp rise in India’s e-waste generation over the past five years.
 Volumes surged from 1.01 million metric tonnes (MT) in 2019-20 to 1.75 million MT in 2023-24, solidifying India’s position as the third-largest e-waste producer globally.
 With this rapid escalation, efficient recycling strategies are more crucial than ever.